 Strong health systems in high-, middle-, and low-income countries are all vital for detecting, preventing, and responding to natural and man-made biological threats that jeopardize global and American health.
 In turn, because global health threats affect economies worldwide, strong health systems also support economic growth, helping to ensure that vital progress in economic development made with U.S. foreign aid is not reversed.

-The GHSA, a global initiative of 55 countries, is a first step in mobilizing the international community behind a common set of global health security principles, and it provides a roadmap to strengthen countries’ capacity to prevent, detect, and respond to health threats.
-Member countries have identified 11 Action Packages, meant to translate political support into action around health security.
-Partner countries are leading the Action Packages that are focused on antimicrobial resistance; zoonotic diseases; biosafety and biosecurity; immunizations; national laboratory systems; real-time surveillance; reporting; workforce development; emergency operations centers; links between public health, law and multi-sectoral rapid response; and medical countermeasures and personnel deployment.
-Countries may volunteer to undergo a Joint External Evaluation (JEE) to assess their capacity under the IHR for health security.
-The JEE allows countries to identify and prioritize their greatest areas of need and to engage with potential partners for support.
-The GHSA demonstrates an international commitment to global health security and a mechanism through which U.S. investments in global health security can be leveraged to support investment and action from partner countries.
+GHSA is a first step in mobilizing the international community behind a common set of global health security principles; it provides countries with a roadmap for strengthening their capacity to prevent, detect, and respond to health threats.
+Member countries have identified 11 GHSA Action Packages, designed to translate political support into concrete steps toward health security.
+Action Packages are led and implemented by countries focused on antimicrobial resistance; zoonotic diseases; biosafety and biosecurity; immunizations; national laboratory systems; real-time surveillance; reporting; health work force development; emergency operations centers; links between rapid responses by legal, multisectoral, and public health organizations; as well as medical countermeasures and personnel deployment.
+More than 80 countries have voluntarily conducted a Joint External Evaluation (JEE) to assess their capacity for health security, to identify and prioritize their greatest areas of need, and to engage with potential partners for support.
+GHSA demonstrates an international commitment to global health security and a mechanism through which related U.S. investments can leverage further investments and action from partner countries.

-Strong health systems with robust detection, response, and prevention capabilities — including sustained research and development for new drugs, vaccines, and diagnostics — are critical both to preventing and mitigating health crises and to fulfilling routine health care functions to promote healthy, prosperous societies.
+Strong health systems with robust detection, response, and prevention capabilities — including sustained research and development for new drugs, vaccines, and diagnostics — are not only critical to preventing and mitigating health crises, but to fulfilling routine health care functions that promote healthy, prosperous societies.